IMETALH/CS-330_Portfolio/README.md

 ### How can computer science help me in reaching my goals?

 The knowledge I gained from this course can be applied in various professional pathways.
-For example, in data analysis, data visualizations can help in conveying insights and patterns effectively.
-In user interface design, understanding visual perception and interaction principles will enable the creation of intuitive and user-friendly interfaces.
-In specializations such as software architecture and product design, data visualization can aid in prototyping and presenting ideas.
+For example, in data analysis, data visualization can help in conveying insights and patterns effectively.
+In user interface design, understanding visual perception and interaction principles can enable the creation of intuitive and user-friendly interfaces.
+In specialization, such as software architecture and product design, data visualization can aid in prototyping and presenting ideas.